"History is who we are and why we are the way we are."

 - Chromebook Laptop Computer: provided for student use at school and home.

 - Remind app for class or team-wide announcements.
-A class link will be shared in each class.

 - Students should already have their assigned username and password for a free Google account.
 If new to the school, they will be assigned one.